Read more below on my current and completed research projects.

 In 2018, the book was awarded an Honorable Mention for the Patrick Hanan Book Prize of the Association for Asian Studies.

-Artisans in Early Imperial China
+Artisans in Early Imperial China (University of Washington Press, 2007)

-In 2007, I published my book Artisans in Early Imperial China (Seattle: University of Washington Press), which is a contextualized social history of artisans during the Qin and Han dynasties of China (221 BC-AD 220).
+This is a contextualized social history of artisans during the Qin and Han dynasties of China (221 BC-AD 220).
 I argue that one cannot truly appreciate the so-called art objects of Early China, without understanding something about the men and women who made them and under what social circumstances they worked.
 The book was well received, winning several major book prizes, including the Joseph Levenson Prize of the Association for Asian Studies, the Charles Rufus Morey Prize of the College Art Association, and the James Henry Breasted Prize of the American Historical Association.

 Early China is known to the general public primarily from the dazzling artifacts unearthed during archaeological excavations, like that at the tomb of the First Emperor of Qin.
 Terracotta figures and other artifacts of the Chinese past are often viewed without regard to the social context of their creation, yet they were made by real people who contributed greatly to early Chinese society and economy.
 Through this book, I hope to refocus our gaze from the glittering objects and monuments of China to the men and women who made them.
 Understanding these lives and the complex social, commercial, and technological networks they created will allow us to humanize the material remains of the past.